avoss/ankijazz/README.md

   - single note on every string strings

 ## features:
-- the parallel Minor of B Major is G# Minor.
-Notation of G# Melodic Minor would require double sharps.
-To avoid this, it is notated as Ab.
-All scales, which require double sharps or double flats, are notated with the enharmonic "replacement" if that avoids the double sharps / double flats.
-- enharmonic roots (e.g. B# Altered instead of C Altered) removed?

-- sorted by number of accidentals with some randomness
 - since not answering a single word which is fast, playing a scale or chord progression takes time.
 Need to adjust settings.
 Here are mine:
   - preferences -> scheduling: use new 2.1 scheduler and select "show new cards after review" to make sure repetition is completed even if you don't have time for new cards on a certain day
   - in deck options change learning steps from "1 10" to "20 1440" and increase graduating interval to 3 days
   - similar in lapses section change re-learning steps from "1 10" to "20 1440"
   - in "general" tab change "ignore answer time" to at least 1 minute (or how long it takes to play a scale or some chords)
-- harmonic minor notated with key signature of aeolean
 - meldodic minor is "jazz melodic minor", ascending and descending the same notes
 - melodic minor notated with key signature of dorian
 - //diminished and whole tone are notated with flats / naturals only